HwWobbe/DefinitiveData-DeltaAlerts/README.md

 #### Lede
 * potential ~rst collaboration
 * * An effective approach to WBS ( WorkBreakdownSystem ) should maximize the value of our indivdual contributions.
+* PlusCodes can be use to effectively join many independent databases that have geographic component
 * consider extending Joplin > Dropbox (with shared folders)
 * PlusCodes are very appealing
 * * Part of the appeal is that they can be a masterKey to a table of Address Aliases & other tables with an AddressKey